MarioTuMa/Shell/README.md

 ##Features:

-  Deals with extra spaces
+  Deals with extra spaces.
+I.e. you can run `ls                ;ls;   ls   ;ls`

 ##Bugs:

-    When running a testfile with ./program < testcoms, the program will at a seemingly random but consistent time, print the prompts all at once and the output intersects with the output of the rest
+    When running a testfile with ./program < testcoms, the program will at a seemingly random but consistent time, print the prompts all at once and the output intersects with the output of the functions called.
+This tends to happen near piping commands so there may be a problem there.